agondray/simple-node-react-redux-starter/README.md

 # A simple Webpack, Node+Express, and React+Redux boilerplate
 ## *This is currently a work in progress*

-## Things To Note
+## Notes
+* CSS hot-reloading is currently buggy.
+A page refresh must happen before CSS changes are observed.
-* CSS hot-reloading currently doesn't work.
-However, hot-reloading for inline styling works fine.
+* However, hot-reloading for inline styling works fine.
+* This boilerplate is using the `chokidar` module to auto-reload the server files, similar to what nodemon does for back-end updates.

 ## What's next?
 * Implement Redux `connect` to containers